Saptak625/TI-84PlusCEPrograms/README.md

 ### MOLRMASS
 Finds the molar mass of any compound given chemical formula.
 Prompts for a string of the chemical formula like "O2" or "C1O2".
 A number needs to be put after each element so H2O would be entered as "H2O1".
 Supports structural and molecular chemical formulas.
 Does not support parentheses.

+### NUCLEAR
+Calculates the mass defect and energy released per reaction for fusion and fission reactions.
+Supports units like MeV and J. Operations can be combined together by using the various menus.

 ### NUCLTIDE
 Identifies whether RNA or DNA, Purine or Pyramidimine, and Nitrogenous Base (Adenine, Thymine, Uracil, Guanine, Cytosine).